MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/universal-resource-scheduling-for-field-service.md

 - geographic territory and more

-**Field service organizations** most frequently use URS to schedule mobile resources to location-specific jobs and tasks (as work orders) as the resources travel to various customer locations.
+**Field service organizations** most frequently use URS to schedule mobile resources to location-specific jobs and tasks (known as work orders) as the resources travel to various customer locations.
 Because work orders are generally performed onsite, URS schedules the  resources with **closest proximity** to work orders, reducing travel time and costs.

 In this topic, we'll take a quick look at: